tiprankstipranks

 Accounting & Financial Operations - Risk 1

-The use of checks and business forms is declining and we may be unable to offset the decline with profitable revenue growth.
+The use of checks and business forms is declining, and we may be unable to offset this decline with profitable revenue growth.

-Checks continue to be a significant portion of our business, accounting for 32.9% of our consolidated revenue in 2023, and providing a significant amount of the cash flows we invest in our growth businesses.
-We sell checks for personal and business use and believe that there will continue to be demand for personal and business checks for the foreseeable future, although the total number of checks written in the U.S. has been in decline since the 1990s.
-We expect that the number of checks written will continue to decline due to the digitization of payments, including debit cards, credit cards, direct deposit, wire transfers, and other payment solutions, such as PayPal, Apple Pay, Square, Zelle, and Venmo, as well as cryptocurrencies.
-In addition, the RTP system run by The Clearing House Payments Company, LLC is a real-time payments system that currently reaches approximately 65% of U.S. bank accounts, and the U.S. Federal Reserve's real-time payments system, FedNow, went live in July 2023.
-The rate and the extent to which digital payments will replace checks, whether as a result of legislative developments, changing payment systems, personal preference or otherwise, cannot be predicted with certainty.
-Increased use of alternative payment methods, or our inability to successfully offset the secular decline in checks with new check supply clients or other sources of revenue, would have an adverse effect on our business, cash flows and results of operations.
-The use of business forms has also been declining.
-Continual technological improvements, including the lower price and higher performance capabilities of personal computers, printers and mobile devices, have provided small business customers with alternative means to execute and record business transactions.
-Additionally, electronic transaction systems, off-the-shelf business software applications, web-based solutions and mobile applications have been designed to replace preprinted business forms.
-Greater acceptance of electronic signatures also has contributed to the overall secular decline in printed products.
+Checks remain a significant portion of our business, accounting for 33.1% of our consolidated revenue in 2024, and they provide a significant amount of the cash flows we invest in our growth businesses.
+We sell checks for both personal and business use and believe that there will continue to be demand for these checks for the foreseeable future.
+However, the total number of checks written in the U.S. has been declining since the 1990s, and we expect this trend to continue due to the increasing digitization of payments.
+This includes debit cards, credit cards, direct deposits, wire transfers, and other payment methods utilized by brands such as PayPal, Apple Pay, Square, Zelle, and Venmo, as well as cryptocurrencies.
+Further contributing to this shift is the RTP network run by The Clearing House Payments Company, LLC and the U.S. Federal Reserve's real-time payments system, FedNow.
+Reports of rising check fraud and the associated publicity may also contribute to a decline in check usage.
+As awareness of these fraudulent activities grows, both consumers and businesses may become more cautious and opt for alternative payment methods.
+This shift could further accelerate the move away from traditional checks toward digital and electronic payment solutions, which some may perceive as a safer alternative.
+The rate and extent to which digital payments will replace checks, whether due to legislative developments, changing payment systems, personal preferences, or other factors, cannot be predicted with certainty.
+Increased use of alternative payment methods, or our inability to successfully offset the secular decline in checks with new check supply clients or other sources of revenue, would adversely affect our business, cash flows, and results of operations.
+Similarly, the use of business forms has been declining.
+Continuous technological improvements, including the lower price and higher performance capabilities of personal computers, printers, and mobile devices, have provided small business customers with alternative means to execute and record business transactions.
+Additionally, electronic transaction systems, off-the-shelf business software applications, web-based solutions, and mobile applications have been designed to replace preprinted business forms.
+Greater acceptance of electronic signatures has also contributed to the overall secular decline in printed products.
 It is difficult to predict the pace at which these alternative products and services will replace standardized business forms.
 If small business preferences change rapidly and we are unable to develop new products and services with comparable operating margins, our results of operations would be adversely affected.

 Accounting & Financial Operations - Risk 2

-Asset impairment charges would have a negative impact on our results of operations.
+Asset impairment charges have a negative impact on our results of operations.

-Goodwill represented 46.4% of our total assets as of December 31, 2023.
-On at least an annual basis, we assess whether the carrying value of goodwill is impaired.
-This analysis considers several factors, including economic, market and industry conditions.
-Circumstances that could indicate a decline in the fair value of one or more of our reporting units include, but are not limited to, the following: - a downturn in economic conditions that negatively affects our actual and forecasted operating results;- changes in our business strategy, structure and/or the allocation of resources;- the failure of our growth strategy;- the inability of our acquisitions to achieve expected operating results;- changes in market conditions, including increased competition;- the loss of significant customers;- a decline in our stock price for a sustained period; or - a material acceleration of order volume declines for checks or business forms.
-Such situations may require us to record an impairment charge for a portion of goodwill.
-We are also required to assess the carrying value of other long-lived assets, including intangible assets.
-Information regarding our 2023 impairment analyses can be found under the caption "Note 8: Fair Value Measurements" in the Notes to Consolidated Financial Statements appearing in Part II, Item 8 of this report.
-We have, in the past, and may again in the future, be required to write-down the value of some of our assets, and these write-downs have been, and could in the future be, material to our results of operations.
+As of December 31, 2024, goodwill accounted for 50.3% of our total assets.
+We conduct an annual assessment to determine if the carrying value of goodwill is impaired, considering various factors such as economic, market, and industry conditions.
+Several circumstances could indicate a decline in the fair value of one or more of our reporting units, including: - A downturn in economic conditions that adversely affects our actual and forecasted operating results;- Changes in our business strategy, structure, or resource allocation;- The failure of our growth strategy;- The inability of our acquisitions to achieve expected operating results;- Changes in market conditions, including increased competition;- The loss of significant customers;- A sustained decline in our stock price; or - A material acceleration in the decline of order volumes for checks or business forms.
+These situations may necessitate recording an impairment charge for a portion of goodwill.
+Additionally, we are required to assess the carrying value of other long-lived assets, including intangible assets.
+Information regarding our 2024 impairment analyses can be found under the caption "Note 8: Fair Value Measurements" in the Notes to Consolidated Financial Statements located in Part II, Item 8 of this report.
+In the past, we have encountered situations where it was necessary to write down the value of certain assets.
+It is possible that similar circumstances may arise in the future, requiring us to reassess and potentially reduce the recorded value of our assets once again.
+These write-downs have been, and could continue to be, material to our results of operations.
 If we are required to record additional asset impairment charges for any reason, our consolidated results of operations would be adversely affected.

 Debt & Financing - Risk 1

-Our variable-rate indebtedness exposes us to interest rate risk.
+Our variable-rate indebtedness exposes us to interest rate risk, which can adversely impact our results of operations.

 Corporate Activity and Growth - Risk 1